-I recently read an inspiring book, Predatory Thinking, by Dave Trott.
+Dave Trott’s Predatory Thinking is an inspiring book.
 It’s a highly readable and engaging book full of brilliant anecdotes and short stories.
 It made me reflect on life and work.
 For me it has some great insights that are very salient to both digital marketing and conversion optimisation.
 Dave recently shared this quote on Twitter which sums up advertising and marketing in a sentence.

-But that doesn’t mean continually adding new elements to your website or proposition.
+But that doesn’t mean continually adding new elements to your website or value proposition.
 You can’t have everything at once.
 When you add something you also need to consider taking something away as otherwise you are in danger of ending up diluting your value proposition and confusing visitors.
-Testing different messages on separate landing pages can assist this process as it helps maintain a single-minded proposition.
+A/B testing different messages on separate landing pages can assist this process as it helps maintain a single-minded proposition.

 Digital marketers spend a lot of time trying to formulate the right messages for their landing pages.
 However, as Dave Trott reminds us ordinary people: